 Similarly, you would now create a login page to include the login form.
 Under ‘Content’ tab, you can set where the visitors are directed once they login and also include a link incase the users lost their password.

-Since we have decided to use the free version of Elementor, in this tutorial, we would be using the free Header & Footer plugin by Brainstorm Force to create the header template which can be applied across the site.
+Since we have decided to use the free version of Elementor, in this tutorial, we would be using the free Header & Footer plugin by Brainstorm Force to design a header with Elementor, which can be applied across the site.
 Assuming you have purchased the JetBlocks plugin, you would need to install it too.

 Learn how to install a plugin (opens in a new tab)